Shmuel Ehrenfeld

-Shmuel Ehrenfeld (שמואל עהרענפעלד, 1891–1980), known as the Mattersdorfer Rav, was a pre-eminent Orthodox Jewish rabbi in pre-war Austria and a respected Torah leader and community builder in post-war America.
+Shmuel Ehrenfeld (שמואל עהרענפעלד, 1891–1980), known as the Mattersdorfer Rav, was an Orthodox Jewish rabbi in pre-war Austria and later in post-war America.
 He established Yeshivas Ch'san Sofer in New York City and taught thousands of students who went on to become leaders of American Torah Jewry.
 He also founded the neighborhood of Kiryat Mattersdorf in Jerusalem, where his son and grandson became prominent Torah educators.
 He was the great-great-grandson of the Chasam Sofer through the Chasam Sofer's daughter Hindel, who married Rabbi Dovid Tzvi Ehrenfeld.

 Family background

 Shmuel Ehrenfeld was born and raised in Mattersdorf, Austria.
 His parents were Rabbi Simcha Bunim Ehrenfeld, rav of Mattersdorf, and Rebbetzin Gittel Krauss.
 His paternal grandfather, Rabbi Shmuel Ehrenfeld (1835–1883), known as the Chasan Sofer, was one of the oldest grandsons of the Chasam Sofer.